Text.Remove

 Text.Remove( "Rick", "r" ) // Returns "Rick" as is

-This highlights the fact that “R” and “r” are distinct characters as far as Text.Remove function is concerned.
+This indicates that “R” and “r” are distinct characters as far as Text.Remove function is concerned.

 // Below example returns "Rick"